Ian Watson is a brewer who can see flavour.

 And once – just once – Ian heard a taste, as he was doing a tasting of aged vinegars.

-“One of them I tasted, and the world went ‘Bang!’
+“One of them I tasted, and the world went ‘Bang!’," he says.

 “Sound in my ear, colour across my eyes… It was the most intense thing I’ve ever tasted in my life.
 A sensory overload.
 That’s the only time a flavour had an auditory impact for me.”